SYYANI/rvvsoc/README.md

 # rvvsoc

-Here is a RISC-V Vector Set SoC implemented using Chisel3.
+Here is a RISC-V Vector Instruction Set SoC implemented using Chisel3.

 ### Did it work?